y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

     (gdb) si
     (gdb) █

 To repeat the last command, just repeatedly hit ``Enter``.
-This make it easy to single step through the program.
+This makes it easy to single step through the program.

 You will notice that you get stuck in the delay loop, you would have to hit ``Enter`` 9,000,000 times to make it though that delay.
 This is not a good way to add delays since it uses 100% of the CPU.
 If we were building an operating system, we could utilize a hardware timer and allow programs to request sleeps through an API.
 During the sleep the OS could go about running other processes, and then wake up the sleeping process at the appropriate time.